elec327/elec327.github.io/midterm_project/index.md

   1. The code for your Simon game will be submitted via canvas.
 Please include only code files and a "README.txt" that describes (a) briefly your code architecture and approach, (b) the score that you think you should get based on the rubric below, and (c) how to access or run any special features.
-You may include two different "main.c" files if desired, but the default functionality should be Simon.

-  2. Prof. Kemere or the lab assistants will be running your code on their boards for evaluation.
+  2. In addition to peer grading, Prof. Kemere or the lab assistants may run your code on their boards for evaluation.
 Your score for the final project will be based on the rubric below.

   3. Students from the class will be given the chance to evaluate